Actively Recruiting

 You may qualify if you...

-- Clinical diagnosis of probable ALS according to the revised El Escorial criteria
+- A clinical diagnosis of probable ALS according to the revised El Escorial criteria

-- Illness progression leading to an offer of long-term mechanical ventilation (LTMV) treatment
+- Illness progression leading the consulting physician to offer treatment with long-term mechanical ventilation support

 - Ability to communicate in Norwegian

-- Children aged 8 years or older with a parent who has ALS and has been offered LTMV treatment
+- Children aged 8 years or older with a parent who has ALS and meets the above criteria

 You will not qualify if you...